 What to ride when Motorcycle Touring in Iceland

-The big question with motorcycle touring in Iceland is whether to take your own bike, rent a bike or do a guided tour.
+The big question with motorcycle touring in Iceland is whether to take your own bike, rent a bike or do a tour.
 In all honesty, whichever way you go it’s going to be expensive:

 - Taking your own bike can be costly and time consuming, but it can be done.
 Currently there is only one vehicle ferry operating.
 Smyril lines sail weekly from Denmark and the Faroe islands to Seyðisfjörður in the east of Iceland (about 8 hrs ride fromReykjavik).
 The cost at the time of writing is around €1000 for two people and one motorcycle sleeping in the cheapest accommodation.